-October/November: All submitted bids are reported to the relevant Service Committee and approval sought.
+October/November: All submitted bids are reviewed by Corporate Management Team and Budget Working Group and reported to the relevant Service Committee and approval sought.
 Members are also asked to put forward any capital bid suggestions and amendments that they may wish to make at this stage.

-January: The Budget Working Group and Corporate Management Team consider which scheme bids should be included in the capital programme and the level of resources to be used to fund the capital programme.
+January: The Budget Working Group and Corporate Management Team consider which scheme bids should be included in the capital programme and the level of resources to be used to fund the capital programme, having consideration to any comments or approval made by Service Committees.
 A recommendation is prepared for Special Policy and Finance Committee.